cortex-js/cortexjs.io/src/_pages/mathlive-guide-speech.md

 | `group` | the group (numerator, root, etc..) the selection is in |
 | `parent` | the parent of the selection |

-To get a textual representation of a spoken description of the formula, use the `spoken-text` format:
+**To get a textual representation of a spoken description of the formula**, use the `spoken-text` format:

 ```js